Yesterday was one of those days. A day so heavy, I could hardly stomach the reality I was facing.

 “But, we got it.
 It’s gone.
 However, I want you to go next week to have a larger area removed.”
-Her partial smile was gentle and left no hint of fear.
+Her half-smile was gentle and left no hint of fear.

-I kept it together as I gathered my things, the lump in my throat growing with every step that I took toward the door.
+I held it together as I gathered my things.
+The lump in my throat grew with every step that I took toward the door.
 Before I left, my friend gave me a sweet, kind hug and said, “I’m thankful for whatever angel brought you in here.
-In a year, we may have been having a much different conversation.
+In a year, maybe less, we would have been having a much different conversation.
 God has your back.
 You’re going to be fine.”

 I stuttered and stammered as I heard myself say, “It was cancer.”

 I’m not sure why I had such a difficult time sharing the news with my brother, but I did.
 It’s like he received the brunt of my emotions because I couldn’t hold them together any longer.
 Fear lingered over me like a dark, ominous cloud.
 It’s lies and worry flooded me with emotion.

 A Calm Assurance